nicola-lissandrini/shrinkdoc/README.md

 The usage message provides an overview of the script's purpose, usage format, and available options.

-Please note that the script assumes the presence of the `find` command and ghostscript (e.g., `qpdf`).
+Please note that the script assumes the presence of the `find` command and `ghostscript`.
 Make sure these dependencies are installed on your system for the script to work correctly.